tokens¶

 # Fall through to heuristic on any failure

-# Fallback heuristic: ~4 chars per token, use floor to match expected tests
+# Fallback heuristic: ~4 chars per token

-return max(1, len(text) // 4)
+count = max(1, len(text) // 4)

 get_model_max_tokens¶